lxzan/gws/README.md

 ### Attention

+- Use SetFlateCompressor wisely to set the number of compressors and compression levels
 - The errors returned by the gws.Conn export methods are ignored, and are handled internally
 - Transferring large files with gws tends to block the connection